 The A Exigency, regarding structural stability, was strongly enforced by the State Inspectorate during the last 30 years.
 Despite the presence of some formal verifications, many verifiers scrupulously check both the design and the structural notes.

-Most important is that at least for the structural exigencies, the system included coherent checks not only during the design but also during the execution.
+The system includes coherent checks not only during the design but also during execution.

 The other tough enforced discipline is that regarding Fire Safety.
-As the Fire Department approves (aviz de Securitate la incendiu) the design of the buildings that satisfy certain conditions, this is also followed by a serious check of the building when the works are done.
-More, as almost all commercial and industrial buildings are required to get a fire authorization to be allowed to function (autorizație de Securitate la incendiu), the system of checks is closed.
+Fire Departments approve (aviz de Securitate la incendiu) the design of the buildings that satisfy minimal conditions.
+This is also followed by a serious check of the building when the works are done.

 In 2015, a fire started during a rock concert inside the infamous Club Colectiv.
 It resulted in 64 deaths and more than 100 severely injured young persons.

-Despite the fact that the severity of this fire was favored by the lack of any building permit, fire safety authorization, and the lack of an architectural design, the Fire Department is extremely cautious in providing approvals and preapprovals for both design or constructions.
+This fire was favored by the lack of any building permit, fire safety authorization, and the lack of architectural design.
+Now the Fire Department is extremely cautious in providing approvals and preapprovals for both design and construction.

 All other design and construction exigencies (B, D, E, F, even Is, It, Ie) are not strongly enforced.
 Many times the verification is rather formal.
 It is only a matter if the plans have or not the proper stamps and signatures.